 The Municipality has in place a fair but rigorous credit control policy.
-Furthermore, its policy on indigent support means that many households who would normally struggle to pay their accounts receive free or subsidised basic services thereby keeping them free of the burden of municipal debt
+The municipality has also put in place additional measures to ensure convenient payment of services by creating payment point at local grocery stores, emailing and SMSing municipal accounts.
+Furthermore, its policy on indigent support means that many households who would normally struggle to pay their accounts receive free or subsidised basic services thereby keeping them free of the burden of municipal debt, the indigent process is kept open through out the year to accommodate the change in lifestyle.